ChenSizhe13893461199/AMPLiT/README.md

 **2.** Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors.
 For more details, please refer to the section of **Implementation details** below.

-**3.** Following the codes provided in "Train_AMP_identifier2.py" and running it in your local Spyder or other suitable environment directly, the training of AMPidentifier 2.0 will be smoothly performed.
+**3.** Following the codes provided in "Train_AMP_identifier2.py" and running it in your local Spyder or other suitable environment directly, the training of AMPLiT will be smoothly performed.

 ## Implementation details: